Meet Paul Cunningham

 Paul is married to Alisa and has three sons.
 He currently teaches at Apollo Middle School in the Sunnyside School District.

-Approachable, Passionate and Effective.
+Approachable, compassionate and effective

 A Stronger Economy

+Paul Cunningham has been a leader on economic development issues on the City Council.
 Tucson has added 30,000 jobs in the past 5 years.
 Paul fought for the Aerospace Corridor and worked to bring professional soccer to Tucson, attracting good-paying jobs and much needed tourism dollars.